ananyakmehta/AAFSEC/README.md

 ## Dataset

-**RAVDESS** — Ryerson Audio-Visual Database of Emotional Speech and Song
+**RAVDESS**: Ryerson Audio-Visual Database of Emotional Speech and Song

 This study uses the **male speech subset** (12 actors).
 Each actor recorded two sentences across 8 emotions (Neutral, Calm, Happy, Sad, Angry, Fearful, Disgust, Surprised), with low- and high-intensity variants for all emotions except Neutral.